Tony takes greater responsibility for Ralph’s horse.

-We see several different horses in this episode.
+We see several different “horses” in this episode.
 The first one is a nightclub—Adriana’s Crazy Horse.
 Ade has always been interested in music (remember her foray into music production in 1.10?) and now she has her very own venue to feature some of the hottest local bands in New Jersey.
-But she is coming to understand that Chris procured the club not so much for her but as an additional place of business for la famiglia.
-The song that the band performs in the opening scene says it all: “It’s all about you.”
+But she is coming to understand that Chris procured the club not so much as a gift for her but as an additional place of business for la famiglia.
+A lyric from the song that the band performs in the opening scene says a lot: “It’s all about you.”
 This lyric gives voice to a main component of the episode (really, of the entire series): selfishness.
 Adriana thought the club was all for her but the mob has their own selfish reasons for getting it.
 And when Tony comes into the place, Adriana thinks his conversations are all about her—she imagines he is talking about her being a rat.
 The Dutch angle of the camera reflects her destabilized state-of-mind:

-The FBI are also selfish, they care very little for their new mole.
-Agent Deborah Ciccerone coldly passes Ade off to her new handler, Robyn Sanseverino.
+The FBI are also selfish, they care very little about their new mole.
+At a bakery, Agent Deborah Ciccerone coldly passes Ade off to her new handler, Robyn Sanseverino.
 We see immediately how much of a sarcastic bitch agent Robyn can be, as she mocks Adriana’s naïve beliefs regarding the fate of former mob associates.
 She gives Adriana a reality check.
-This scene in the bakery points to The Sopranos’ preoccupation with Food, Faith & Firearms:
+This scene in the bakery is also noteworthy for how it points to The Sopranos’ preoccupation with Food, Faith & Firearms:

-Sitting amidst pastries and desserts, with a jeweled cross hanging from her neck, Adriana realizes that Big Pussy and her uncle Richie met violent ends.
-She has to excuse herself to go to the bathroom (she will be afflicted with Irritable Bowl Syndrome over the coming year).
+Sitting amidst pastries and desserts with a jeweled cross hanging from her neck, Adriana realizes that Big Pussy and her uncle Richie met violent ends.
+She has to excuse herself to go to the bathroom.
+(She will be afflicted with Irritable Bowl Syndrome over the course of the coming year.)
 To his credit, agent Dwight Harris seems to find Robyn’s callous attitude distasteful.
-But, like the other agents, he does not hesitate to apply pressure to Adriana in order to get information from her.
+But like the other agents, he does not hesitate to apply pressure to Adriana in order to get information from her.
 They stalk her, call her unexpectedly, arrange secret meetings.
 When they question her about Giovanni, she lies to them.
 She had seen Chris and the guys beat Giovanni with a phonebook but she doesn’t want to implicate her boyfriend, so she sends the Feds down a different trail.
 The double-life is already taking a toll on Adriana.
 She takes comfort in “horse” of a different kind—Christopher’s heroin.

 Janice has a hardier personality than young Adriana.
 While the younger woman is being manipulated by the mob and the FBI, Janice does some manipulating of her own.
 From her window, she sees Jojo Palmice make a visit to Bobby’s house.
 Just as Bobby comes into frame, we hear a voice on Janice’s TV say, “Let’s bring out your lover.”
 (I think it is Jerry Springer’s voice, effectively launching this tabloid storyline.)
 Janice rushes over to Bobby’s home so that she can squeeze her rival Jojo out.
 Throughout the hour, Janice presents herself as a matronly type, someone who will make a good wife and mother: